 In today’s recipe, I’ll walk you through how to prepare beef tenderloin for smoking before getting on to the smoke itself.
 We’ll be smoking it to medium-rare (about 125°F) before finishing it off on the grill to complete our reverse sear.

 Tenderloin is one of the best beef primal cuts, and the most tender.
-It comes from the back of a cow along the spine just above the kidney.
-The muscle is known as the psoas major and isn’t used much by the cow.
+It comes from the back of the steer, along the spine just above the kidney.
+The beef tenderloin muscle is known as the psoas major and isn’t used much by the cow.
 The lack of use allows the meat to get encased with fat and stay tender.

 Smoked beef tenderloin takes this cut of meat and seals in the juices and flavors.
 When made correctly, the meat nearly melts in your mouth.